-I was worried that I wouldn't know how to do it, especially not being able to speak the language.
-I had heard of G Adventures and looked at their website.
-When I saw their tour for 3 countries in 3 weeks starting in Peru, overland to Bolivia and Chile, it seems the perfect fit so I booked it!
+I was worried that I wouldn't know how to do it, especially not being able to speak the language so I started looking for adventure tours in Bolivia, Peru and Chile.
+I had heard of G Adventures and searched their website.
+When I saw the G Adventures ratings and their tour for 3 countries in 3 weeks starting in Peru, overland to Bolivia and Chile, it seems the perfect fit so I booked it!

 Why G Adventures Tours?

 Although I was an independent traveller, this tour didn't really seem like a tour.
 The group sizes were quite small – up to 12 people and it was travelling overland with a local guide, travelling on buses with the locals, staying in local accommodation and included a trip to the Uros people – an indigenous tribe who lived on the reed islands in Lake Titicaca.

 Plus the trip included all of the highlights of Peru such as Machu Pichu and a train to get there, and the Uyuni Salt Flats, one of the most spectacular sights in South America.
 It also included a trip to the Atacama Desert where I would be seeing the most amazing stars in one of the best star gazing places in the world.

 G Adventures is a sustainable company and works with locally owned businesses instead of international chains to help strengthen local communities.
 They also have a non-profit organisation called Planeterra which helps minimise the impact on destinations and promote sustainability.